Yuhan-Fei/SMRTnet/README.md

   - Datasets for training
   - RNA target format for inference
   - Small molecule format for inference
-  - RNA sequence datasets for RNA language model (RNA-LM)
+  - RNA sequence datasets for RNA language model (RNASwan-seq)
   - SMILES datasets for chemical language model (MoLFormer)
 - [Usage](#usage)
   - How to check your input format